Employer of Record UAE

 Hiring in UAE

 Offices in UAE remain closed on Friday and Saturday.
-However, private organizations set their workweeks.
-If an employee works on Friday, he/she may get either extra holiday during the next week or 50% increased pay for those working hours.
+However, private organizations set their work weeks.
+If an employee works on Friday, he/she may get either an extra holiday during the next week or 50% increased pay for those working hours.
 Friday is fixed off but daily wage workers can work on Fridays but no more than two Fridays consecutively.

-If the termination is due to a valid cause, an employer does not need to give any notice or compensation.
-Otherwise, an employee should receive 30 days written notice to terminate the contract.
+Termination and Severance – If the termination is due to a valid cause, an employer does not need to give any notice or compensation.
+Otherwise, an employee should receive 30 days’ written notice to terminate the contract.
 An employee is entitled to compensation from the employer along with gratuity.
 The UAE Labor Law allows employees to get “early termination compensation”.

 The country does not have a standard minimum wage for the required party but there is a salary requirement depending on their education.
 Any UAE national without a high school certificate cannot earn less than 3000 dirhams per month.
 People with high school graduation can have a minimum wage of 4000 AED per month and employees with the college certificate are not eligible to earn less than 5000 AED per month.
 Overtime is another essential factor in the UAE compensation laws.
 Friday is a designated statutory holiday but any employee who works on the same day is entitled to an increase of 50% or more in pay or another day off.